 How Is the AP Human Geography Exam Scored?

-Multiple choice and free response are each worth 50 percent of your score.
-Your free-response score is scaled in accordance with this and added to your multiple-choice score to arrive at a scaled score that is then converted to a score on the 1-5 AP scale.
-Here’s a link to the score distributions for 2015.
+The multiple-choice and free-response sections are each worth 50% of your score.
+Your free-response score is scaled in accordance with this and added to your multiple-choice score to arrive at a scaled AP score that is then converted to a final score on the 1-5 AP scale.

 There are several geographic models that are important to understand if you hope to successfully interpret data in human geography.
 Make sure you're familiar with all of them and can read them easily.
 Sometimes, the test will present you with questions about identifying different types of models or ask you to comment on data sets.